 I recently discovered this genius invention and now I use it all the time!
 A music stand that clamps to the pillar of your harp (no matter the size) and stays at the perfect distance, no matter where you move your harp.
 Works great if you want to use files or heavy books.

 3. Get a Harp Stool

 This will really help you find a good position with your harp.

-This is the stool I use, and it's so comfy!
-It has a lot of padding so that your bum doesn't go numb from sitting for a while.
-It's also really sturdy and wide enough for two small people at a squeeze!
+This is the stool I use for performances, and it’s so comfy!
+It has a lot of padding so that your bum doesn’t go numb from sitting for a while.
+It’s also really sturdy and wide enough for two small people at a squeeze!
 It can fold flat for transport.

 If you’re looking for something a bit cheaper, this is a good option!
 It is very light and can fold down, so it’s good for taking to performances.
 The seat of the stool is much smaller though, beware!

 If you would like a chair with more support, this is a lovely option.
 It is height adjustable and it folds flat for transport.
 While I don’t recommend leaning back while playing, the back rest gives you a chance to break in between songs.

 5. Get Started with Learning!